lalitkumar50678/HealdApp/README.md

 I'm Lalit kumar.
-In this repo i'm repseting the demo application develop for Heald.
-This application use tp track user physical activity.
-Like how much steps they counted for a day.
-According to the hours we show the graph at the bottom.
+In this repo i'm repseting the demo application develop for Heald App.
+This application use t0 track user physical activity.
+Like:  steps count, distance travel and calories burn.

 Here i'm adding image for video for more refernce